-In fall 2015, the MAcc program launched its innovative new curriculum, which was developed through a collaboration among Weatherhead’s world renowned accounting faculty, recruiters from top accounting firms and the Department of Accountancy Advisory Board, comprised of leaders from national, regional and local accounting firms and corporations.
+In fall 2015, Weatherhead’s Master of Accountancy (MAcc) program launched its new, advanced accounting curriculum, which was developed through a collaboration among Weatherhead’s world renowned accounting faculty, recruiters from top accounting firms and the Department of Accountancy Advisory Board, comprised of leaders from national, regional and local accounting firms and corporations.

-Because the program builds upon skills and knowledge developed in an undergraduate accountancy program, all admitted candidates must complete certain prerequisite courses in accounting before or during the MAcc program.
+Because Weatherhead’s MAcc degree program builds upon skills and knowledge developed in an undergraduate accountancy program, all admitted candidates must complete certain prerequisite courses in accounting before or during the MAcc program.